togovar/sparqlist/advanced_search_disease_name_expander.md

-# Disease name extender for Advanced search
+# Disease name expander for Advanced search
-* Disease name in terms of MedGen is extended to subtypes by using the Mesh tree
+* A disease name in terms of MedGen is expanded to subtypes by using the Mesh tree

 # Parameters
 * `disease_name_in_medgen` (Exact MedGen term including case-sensitivity must be specified)